Interview hints and tips

 Engage with the panel - It is important to engage with all of the members of the interview panel, despite which member asked the question you are answering.

 Be clear - Speak clearly and be concise in your responses.

-Sell yourself – give real examples of how you have achieved positive outcomes.
-It is important to use ‘I’ rather than ‘we’ in your examples, to make it clear to the interview panel what your personal contributions were.
+Sell yourself – Give real examples of how you have achieved positive outcomes.
+It is important to use ‘I’ rather than ‘we’ in your examples.
+This will confirm it is your personal contribution.

-Be aware of your body language – Using positive body language helps to portray a good impression and shows us you are interested in the role and engaged with the interview.
-It’s best to avoid slouching or touching your face and instead, smile, listen, and maintain good eye contact.
+Be aware of your body language – Using positive body language helps to portray a good impression.
+It shows the panel that you are interested in the role and engaged with the interview.
+Try to avoid slouching or touching your face.
+Instead, smile, listen, and maintain good eye contact.